 A child who excels beyond that of their age peers in the regular program to such a degree that the need highly specialized instruction beyond that available in the regular school program.
 The teacher will be able to document the above average ability and the GT staff will determine testing needs.

-Students will be tested for GT services based on referrals after the grade 2 screening.
-Anyone can make a referral for testing.
+Students will be tested for GT services based on referrals after the grade 2.
+Anyone (including parents) can make a referral for testing.
 There are two methods involved within the identification process in grade 3-8; subjective and objective:

 - Subjective Methods:

 - Referrals by classroom teacher, parent, and others that have observed a high frequency of verbal skills, a highly complex thinking and/or talent, and a knowledge base that is significantly beyond the norm of the regular program.